Algae - Types & Examples, Defination

 • Algae reproduce both sexually and asexually; although the latter method is their main mode of reproduction.

-• Algae are unicellular and possess a simple structure; at times, even its thallus is filamentous or sheet-like, while at times it is branched.
+• The structure of algae is unicellular and possesses a simple structure; at times, even its thallus is filamentous or sheet-like, while at times it is branched.

 • Algae exhibit different colours because of the occurrence of the various pigments present which are green, brown, or red algae.